 The Committee specifically encourages those involved in the comprehensive planning process to “look at HMIS data with a critical eye,” given variability in data quality.

-As the data collection tool for Coordinated Entry, it’s important to note that not every service provider has access to or uses HMIS; we need to broaden use of HMIS across system or recognize there are other access points to homeless services.
+As the data collection tool for Street Outreach, it’s important to note that not every service provider has access to or uses HMIS; we need to broaden use of HMIS across system or recognize there are other access points to homeless services.

 The Ad Hoc Committee suggested the Comprehensive Plan include the following data considerations: